-Expenses and Business Regulations
+Expenses & Business Regulations

 Nashville State Tech is a state-supported college and, therefore, maintains modest matriculation and incidental fees.
 Expenses are charged and payable by the semester, since each semester is a separate unit of operation.
 Registration is not complete until all required fees have been paid (which means all checks have cleared the bank), and students who have not met their financial obligations will not be admitted to classes.
 All payments are to be made by cash, check, Visa or MasterCard to the Business Office.
 If fees are paid by the student's employer, the employer must mail an authorization letter on company letterhead to the Business Office each semester indicating which fees they will pay and dollar limit (if applicable).
-Any fee waivers or fee discounts forms must be turned in at the time of registration.